Professional Reviews

 • 256-bit AES encryption — VPNTunnel says it secures your data with bank-grade encryption.

-• No-logs policy — VPNTunnel doesn’t collect your online traffic (sites you visit and files downloaded) and IP address, but this claim only applies to its Swedish servers.
-On servers in other countries, VPNTunnel doesn’t make it clear if it logs users’s IP addresses.
+• No-logs policy — VPNTunnel doesn’t collect your online traffic (sites you visit and files downloaded) and IP address.

 • Kill switch — This feature disables your internet access if the VPN connection drops to prevent traffic leaks.
 But VPNTunnel’s kill switch is poorly designed because it doesn’t allow the VPN app to automatically reconnect to the VPN server (instead, you have to manually reconnect to the server, which is inconvenient).